sarah-antillia/Tensorflow-Image-Segmentation-Augmented-CAMELYON/README.md

 <h2>Tensorflow-Image-Segmentation-Augmented-CAMELYON (2024/06/23)</h2>

-This is the first experiment of Image Segmentation for CAMELYON (CAncer MEtastases in LYmph nOdes) Images based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and Camelyon-ImageMask-Dataset
+This is the first experiment of Image Segmentation for CAMELYON (CAncer MEtastases in LYmph nOdes challeNge) Images based on the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, and Camelyon-ImageMask-Dataset